Humbly Homemade

 • In a separate mixing bowl, whisk the egg whites until they form stiff peaks (after about 8 to 10 minutes).

-• Gently gold the whipped egg whites into the quark mixture.
+• Gently fold the whipped egg whites into the quark mixture.
+Spread the cheesecake mixture into the springform pan.

 • Bake for 70 minutes, then begin checking the cheesecake to see if it's done.
 Give the pan a gentle jiggle.
 The cheesecake is done once only the middle is jiggly, and the outer edge is set and doesn't move.
 If it's still too jiggly, bake for another 10 minutes and check it again.